anoved/prismap/Readme.md

 		must be present.
 Only xy polygon shapefiles are supported.

 	-a/--attribute NAME
+	-d/--default VALUE
-		Extrude shapefile features according to the value of the attribute field NAME.
+		Extrude shapefile features according to the value of the attribute field NAME or, if NAME is not specified, the constant default VALUE.
+At least one of these options must be specified.
+If both are specified, the default value will be used only where there attribute field value is null.
 		The attribute field type must be numeric (integer or double).

 	-o/--out PATH
 		Write OpenSCAD script to file at PATH.
 If PATH is a single hyphen character